Verification of Unknown Dynamical Systems via Autoencoder Latent Space: Conclusion

 \section{Conclusion}

-In this work we bridge a gap between dimensionality reduction and formal verification, defining a method that enables scalable abstraction-based verification for high dimensional systems with unknown dynamics.
-We reason about non-determinism in the latent space dynamics through a novel application of Gaussian Process Regression and demonstrate that a finite state abstraction can be correctly constructed in a latent space.
+In this work we bridge a gap between dimensionality reduction and formal verification, defining a method that enables scalable abstraction-based verification for high-dimensional unknown systems.
+We reason about non-determinism in the latent space dynamics through a novel application of Gaussian Process Regression and show that a finite state abstraction can be correctly constructed in a latent space.

 While our approach is sound, there are multiple aspects that limit the flexibility, namely restricting the encoder to be a convex function.
 While this restriction allows us to identify regions of interest in the latent space efficiently and correctly, it also limits the expressivity of the latent domain.
 Similarly there remain the open questions of how to accurately incorporate noise in the latent space and how to expand the method to control synthesis.
-We hope to address these limitations in future work
+We hope to address these limitations in future work.